scott-vincent/pioscript/README.md

 Other Advantages
 ----------------
 There is built-in support for the Pibrella add-on board which makes it very easy for primary school children to get up and running quickly.
 They can use easy to remember names for the GPIO inputs/outputs instead of trying to understand pin numbers.

+See the README file for full documentation and command reference.